Substance Abuse Outpatient Care

 • Relapse prevention

-Services providers for Substance Abuse Outpatient Care must follow HRSA/DSHS Universal Standards 1-46 and 120-128.
+Services providers for Substance Abuse Outpatient Care must follow HRSA and DSHS Universal Standards 1-52 and 126-134.

 Standard Measure

-Provision of Services: Support for Substance Abuse Treatment Services-Outpatient, is provided by or under the supervision of a physician or other qualified/licensed professionals.
+Provision of Services: A physician or other qualified and licensed professional must supervise Substance Abuse Outpatient Services.
 In Texas this includes a licensed chemical dependency counselor or one of the practitioners listed below who is licensed and in good standing in the State of Texas and has at least 1,000 hours of documented experience treating substance-related disorders:

 • Licensed professional counselor (LPC)